I Like JD Vance So Much That I Want Him Primaried Hard

 “Back in my great state of California, my very own governor, Gavin Newsom, has vetoed our menopause bill, not one, but two years in a row,” Berry said.
 “But that’s okay, because he’s not going to be governor forever, and the way he has overlooked women, half the population, by devaluing us, he probably should not be our next president either.
 Just saying.”

 Berry’s comments went viral on social media, with many users sharing the footage.
-Newsom has not yet announced his intention to seek the presidency in 2028, but many have speculated that he is gearing up for a presidential run.
+Newsom has not yet announced his intention to run for president in 2028, but many have speculated that he is gearing up for a run.

-Newsom’s spokesperson issued a statement on Wednesday saying he looks forward to collaborating with Berry on the bill and said he previously vetoed it because it would have “unintentionally raised health care costs for millions of working women and working famillies already stretched thin.”
+Newsom’s spokesperson stated on Wednesday, saying he looks forward to collaborating with Berry on the bill and said he previously vetoed it because it would have “unintentionally raised health care costs for millions of working women and working families already stretched thin.”

 TMZ caught up with the governor at Newark International Airport in New Jersey on Thursday and asked him about Berry’s comments.
-Newsom told the outlet that his team has been in contact with Berry’s manage and that they are “reconciling this.”
-He told the reporter that Berry was not aware that the menopause bill was already placed in the budget for the next year when she made her comments on Wednesday.
+Newsom told the outlet that his team has been in contact with Berry’s manager and that they are “reconciling this.”
+He told the reporter that Berry was not aware that the menopause bill had already been included in next year's budget when she made her comments on Wednesday.

 Advertisement